Today, because one of my readers asked, I'm sharing what motivates me as a writer.

-Because writing is a form of art, a creative expression by which you reveal something to the world, it is often inspired by the other art that can be found all around us.
-For me, Pinterest has actually been a great piece to help me with my motivation.
-I have boards on there where I can pin quotes and artwork of all kinds, relating to other stories I greatly admire, to my own works, or to nothing in particular.
-The picture on the left is one such example of something I've pinned.
-These images inspire something in me, and light that spark that allows me to create.
+Because writing is an art medium, it is often inspired by the other art that can be found all around us.
+Pinterest has actually been a great piece for gaining motivation.
+I have boards where I can pin quotes and artwork of all kinds.

 Similarly, great music (I work well with movie scores) can help you gain inspiration and motivation.
-If it connects with you, there's something there to feed off of.
+If you connects with it, there's something there to feed off of.
 Use it!

-And of course, most of all, other stories give you a bouncing point from which to work, not only teaching you how to refine your craft in innumerable ways, but also giving you bits of inspiration and a greater understanding of what speaks to you.
+Most of all, other stories give you a starting point from which to work, not only teaching you how to refine your craft in innumerable ways, but also giving you bits of inspiration and a greater understanding of what speaks to you.
 Movies, television, and especially books are great inspiration pieces and incredible motivators.
 Make use of them!

-Now, I'm going to repeat what I said in the last section - you should be your own motivation.
-Writing only because you want fame or you want others to be proud of you or because people enjoy your work isn't going to do you any good in the end.
+Your main motivation should be internal.
+Writing only because you want others to be proud of you isn't going to do you any good in the end.
 It has to be more intrinsic than that.

 However, when you're in a tough place, your friends, family, and fans can be what drives you that last inch.
 Hopefully, you've shown some people your work, and some of them have become your fans.
 If you haven't gotten to that stage yet, look to friends and family who want you to succeed and are eager to support you.
 You can even indulge yourself by imagining the future fans you may acquire when your work is published.
 Take their enthusiasm and make it your own!

 Guest Post: 5 Fandom...

 My Mayo Clinic Experi...

 Successful Authors W...